 With higher attention to detail and a willingness to try new ideas, a custom home builder can help you create a truly eco-friendly home that's cheaper to run.

-A one-off design and higher-quality construction means that an architecturally designed home will deliver greater capital gains than lower-quality homes produced in high volumes.
+A one-off design and higher-quality construction mean that an architecturally designed home will deliver greater capital gains than a lower-quality home produced in high volume.
 While your initial investment in a custom home may be slightly higher, it represents a better long-term investment.

 If you want to make fewer decisions about your home design, have ideal site conditions and a limited budget, a project home may suit your needs.
 But if you want control over your design, a higher-quality home and comprehensive after-service support, a custom home builder is the way to go.

-While a custom home is not often as cheap initially as a volume home, it's often a case of you get what you pay for.
+While a custom home is not often as cheap as a volume home initially, you often get what you pay for.
 Our custom homes are built to the highest quality so that they last for many, many years to come.
 This means the construction cost may be higher, but they also deliver greater capital gains.